 - General.
 This section allows residents to operate small-scale service and contracting businesses in the agricultural, rural, transition, village, and joint land management area zoning districts.
-Intended to preserve the rural and historic character of those districts and agriculture as an industry.
-It is the general intent of this Section that commercial uses locate in and around existing urban areas that have adequate roads, public facilities and utilities.
+Intended to preserve-the rural and historic character of those districts and agriculture as an industry.
+It is the general intent of this Section-that commercial uses locate in and around existing urban areas that have adequate roads, public facilities and utilities.
 However, some small businesses may locate within these districts to provide economical and convenient services to the rural area, to supplement farming as a source of income and to operate a home-based business where feasible.
 Some small businesses can operate in the rural areas with special designs and conditions that mitigate impacts on neighboring rural residential properties. - Allow Local, Small-Scale Businesses to Locate and Operate.
-This Section allows local, small-scale businesses to locate and operate.
+This Section_allows_local, small-scale businesses to locate and operate.
 It is not intended to permit franchises, branch facilities or other partial elements of larger enterprises that have other business facilities in other locations.
 Those larger scale enterprises, including expanding businesses which initially located in rural areas under this Section, must locate in the County's industrial and commercial zoning districts where they will not adversely impact residential neighborhoods or agricultural activities. - Uses Temporary for Starting New Business.
 The uses approved under this section are considered temporary for the purpose of starting new businesses.
 Once a small business needs to expand its area, number of employees, or commercial and customer traffic beyond the capacity and character of the rural area, the business shall relocate to a location appropriately zoned for commercial, business or employment uses.
 The Board of Supervisors may impose appropriate conditions limiting the duration or transfer of special exceptions granted under this Section. - Adaptive Re-use of Farm Structures.
-This Section provides for the adaptive re-use of farm structures for home occupations and small businesses.

-- A. Applicability.
-This section applies to small businesses in the AR-1, AR-2, A-3, A-10, TR, JLMA, and PD-RV districts.
-District regulations also apply to small business uses located in those districts.
-Any use accessory and subordinate to a principal agricultural use is not affected by this section.
-In addition, this section does not affect any legal nonconforming use as provided for in Chapter 10. - B. Permitted Small Business Uses.
-Small business uses, as listed in subsection C, which meet all of the conditions in subsection D are allowed on lots of 10 acres or greater, subject to approval of a zoning permit (see subsection F). - C. Small Business Uses Permitted by Special Exception.
-Small businesses not meeting the criteria of subsection D are allowed by special exception in the A-3, A-10, TR, JLMA, and PD-RV districts and by minor special exception in the AR-1 and AR-2 districts, pursuant to Section 11.11.
-The following uses may be approved as small businesses: - 1.
-Business service occupations - 2.
-Personal service occupations - 3.
-Repair service occupations - 4.
-Contractors and contracting - 5.
-Professional office-based services - 6.
-Studios for fine arts and crafts - 7.
-Antique sales - 8.
-The sale of any goods or items produced on the premises - 9.
-Except as provided above, no retail or wholesale commercial businesses are permitted. - D. Small Business Site Development Criteria. - 1.
-Standards and Restrictions for Small Business Uses.
+This Section provides for-the adaptive re-use of farm structures for home occupations and small businesses. - A. Applicability.
+This section applies to small businesses in the ARN, ARSAR-1, AR-2, A-3, A-10, TR, TLN, VR, JLMA, and PD-CVRV districts.-District regulations shall also apply to small business uses located in those districts.-Any use accessory and subordinate to a principal agricultural use shallis not be affected by this section.
+In addition, this section does not affect any legal nonconforming use as provided for in Chapter 910.

+- B. Permitted Small Business Uses.-Small business uses, as listed in subsection DC, which meet all of the conditions in Section 3.06.04.17.Esubsection D are allowed on lots of 10 acres or greater, subject to approval of a zoning permit/sketch plan (see Section 3.06.04.17.Hsubsection F).

+- C. Small Business Uses Permitted by Special Exception.
+Small businesses not meeting the criteria of subsection €D are allowed by special exception in the A-3, A-10, TR, JLMA, and PD-RV districts and by minor special exception in the AR-1 and AR-2 districts, pursuant to Section 11.11.
+The following uses may be approved as small businesses:

+- 1. Business service occupations-

+- 2. Personal service occupations.

+- 3. Repair service occupations-

+- 4. Contractors and contracting-

+- 5. Professional office-based services-

+- 6. Studios for fine arts and crafts.

+- 7. Antique sales-

+- 8. The sale of any goods or items produced on the premises:

+- 9. Except as provided above, no retail or wholesale commercial businesses are permitted.

+- D. Small Business Site Development Criteria.

+- 1. Standards and Restrictions for Small Business Uses.